👅Lysergic acid diethylamide

-Disclaimer: This is not a trip report but a collection of experiences from my drug use split into catagories.
+Disclaimer: This is not a trip report but a collection of experiences from my drug use split into categories also doing drugs is dumb.

 Over my time microdosing I did notice improvements to my productivity, increased focus and I enjoyed doing tasks more.
 My overall mood and outlook remained the same, but I think microdosing is overrated generally, though I do think it has value, you get insights into yourself over time.
 Similar to macrodosing except the insights are slow drips over time instead of getting hosed down for 6-12 hours.
 In the long term I'm reluctant to rely on any chemicals that barely exist outside of anecdotes.